KUDRAT7/HR-Workflow-Designer/README.md

 - Workflow execution in the sandbox is intentionally lightweight and deterministic
 - The prototype is optimized for clarity and extensibility over enterprise-scale rule execution

-## Tradeoffs

-- The sandbox simulates one happy-path/branch path rather than a full workflow engine
-- Validation is intentionally practical, not exhaustive
-- The app uses local mock data instead of a real backend or browser storage

-## Notes

-The current local environment for this assignment did not have `node` / `npm` available on PATH, so the code was prepared carefully but not executed in-place here.
-On a standard Node.js setup, the project should install and run with the commands above.